browserengineering/book/book/html.md

             # ...
 ```

-A close tag finishes the last element of the `unfinished` list:
+A close tag removes the last element of `unfinished`, and adds to the
+new last unfinished node:

 ``` {.python indent=4}
 def add_tag(self, tag):